MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 > **Figure V2.** NHMUK PV R5937, "The Archbishop", cervical vertebra V in posterior view, red-cyan anaglyph.

 Migeod (1931a:91) noted that "C4, 5, 6 were separated by short intervals, but 7, 8 and 9 were adhering to one another".
 Cervical V, being probably C6, corresponds to mC8 of Migeod's usage, meaning that its anterior and posterior neighbours were both adhered to it.
 This accounts for the poor condition of the condyle and also explains what at first I thought was a strange feature of the posterodorsal part of the vertebra.
-A chunk of bone hangs down below the right postzygapohysis, and its anterior margin is oriented anteroventrally so that it and the postzygadiapophyseal lamina provide the posterior and dorsal margins of what appears to be a unique fossa.
-In fact, the bone beneath the postzygapohysis is the incompletely prepared anteriormost portion of the prezygapophysis of the succeeding vertebra, adhering to Cervical V; and the fossa is the usual excavation below the postzygadiapophyseal lamina and above the centrum.
+A chunk of bone hangs down below the right postzygapophysis, and its anterior margin is oriented anteroventrally so that it and the postzygadiapophyseal lamina provide the posterior and dorsal margins of what appears to be a unique fossa.
+In fact, the bone beneath the postzygapophysis is the incompletely prepared anteriormost portion of the prezygapophysis of the succeeding vertebra, adhering to Cervical V; and the fossa is the usual excavation below the postzygadiapophyseal lamina and above the centrum.
 Since Cervical S is most likely C7, the prezygaphysis probably belongs to it.

 #### Cervical S